Updated 4/21/2020: This post contains Ideas for Front Porch Flower Containers.

 The only reason to choose a neutral color ceramic concrete or resin flower container is because that’s what you want.

-As noted, there’s not an abundance of room on the porch.
-There are seasons that I will squeeze a chair of some sort into the decor mix, but one chair (with my backside firmly implanted), doesn’t really invite neighbors to “Come sit a spell!”
-So, the wicker rocker wasn’t to be this summer.
-What I found, however, while running to one of the local hardware stores to purchase flowers, were these iron topiaries!
-I’m just so lucky that right beside the Nuts and Bolts, is a fabulous thrift store.
+While running to one of the local hardware stores to purchase flowers, I spotted these iron topiaries.
+Located right beside the Nuts and Bolts hardware store, is a thrift store.
 These beauties were right out front and caught my eye immediately.
 Here’s the shape they were in when I found them.

 When I discovered the spheres were iron and not rotten wood, I envisioned their new lease on life.
 Might I add that it was 1/2 price day–you just can’t beat a sale at the thrift store.

-And, a close up of MY petunia basket.
+Here’s a close up of MY huge petunia basket.

 While we’re talking porches, earlier this year ,while visiting my family in Tennessee, I had to pull the car over, and capture this image of a home on… yes… Main Street that screamed “Well, howdy, Southern Nell”!